ibachni/backtester_v2/README.md

 <img src="docs/images/architecture_mermaid.png" alt="Architecture Mermaid Flow Chart" width="600"/>

 Figure 1: Mermaid chart of the Event Flow.
+The red lines represent a standard flow, from tick to fill.

 For a complete registry of topics and payloads, see [**Bus Topology & Module I/O**](docs/bus_topology.md).